 - coming home from a day at the office, picking perfectly ripe tomatoes or plums still warm from the afternoon sun, and eating them right on the spot!

-Here's some of what's up in my summer garden right now.
+Here's are some pictures of what's up in my Coastal Northern California Wine Country summer garden right now.

 Follow my sun-protection tips to protect your skin as the hours quickly pass as you busily tending your garden.